wmpowell8/RaylibSortingVisualizer/README.md

 - [ ] Add indicator for where array accesses are, with different colors for reads, writes, and both
 - [ ] Add sounds
+- [ ] Add a HUD using a non-obtrusive color
 - [ ] Add more algorithms

 ## What do I think of this?